 Vinyl prototyping & design

-Caplugs has built up considerable expertise in designing and manufacturing dip moulds.
-We describe for you the process from design to vinyl prototype.
+Caplugs has extensive experience in designing and manufacturing dip moulds.
+Here is what to expect from the process, from design to completed vinyl prototype.

 Design

-- What should the wall thickness of the vinyl be?
+• What is the required wall thickness of the vinyl?

 Guidelines

-In most cases, the mould design takes into account the addition of roundings to prevent the product from sticking in the mould, as well as release angles to prevent air entrapment.
-Including these kinds of specific features for dip moulding helps to ensure a uniform and high-quality product.
+Generally, roundings are added to the mould design to prevent the product from sticking to the mould, and release angles are added to avoid air pockets.
+These advanced production features help ensure a uniform and high-quality product.

 Set-up prototype